gbinal/tobago/index.md

 Who we are: Gray (Oates St.) and Josh (Morse St.), two interested, newer neighbors who definitely don't know everything and just want to be helpful.
 We often attend the monthly [ANC 5d meetings](http://www.anc5d.org), where Josh is usually drawing.
 Say 'Hi' and tell us what you'd like to see here.
 You can also reach us [here](mailto:trinidad-dc@googlegroups.com).

-You can suggest changes with the "Edit this page" link to the side, and please feel free to [email us](mailto:trinidad-dc@googlegroups.com) if you have any questions.
+You can suggest changes by [emailing us](mailto:trinidad-dc@googlegroups.com) or through the "Edit this page" link to the side.
+Please feel free to reach out if you have any questions.
 We look foward to getting to know you around the neighborhood.